Category Archives: P-3074

 Topical Finasteride Side Effects

 The main reason that people are so excited about topical finasteride is because of potentially fewer side effects in comparison to oral finasteride.
-Serum dihydrotestosterone (DHT) inhibition in the blood is significantly less with topical finasteride versus oral finasteride.
-At the same time, scalp DHT inhibition will remain similar with both delivery mechanisms.
+Due to less systemic absorption of the drug, serum dihydrotestosterone (DHT) inhibition will likely be significantly lower with topical finasteride versus with oral finasteride.
+At the same time, scalp DHT inhibition should remain similar with both delivery mechanisms.
+In fact one doctor told me that scalp DHT inhibition is higher with topical finasteride than with oral finasteride.

+Sexual side effects will be less likely with topical finasteride.
 However, it should be noted that different formulations will result in different levels of DHT inhibition.
 It is therefore imperative to be very careful if you are purchasing this product from any compounding pharmacy.
-Some of the below collected sources indicate that sexual side effects will be less likely with topical finasteride.
-At the same time, hair growth benefits will be similar for oral versus topical.

 References and Studies